Reflexology in Solihull

-Aromareflex combines the power of Aromatherapy essential oils and Reflexology together.
-A treatment consists of a full reflexology treatment, but with an extended aromatherapy massage to the feet and lower legs and sometimes the hands, at the start and end of a treatment.
+A special, extended reflexology treatment for added relaxation and enhanced healing benefits.
+Aroma-Reflexology combines the power of Aromatherapy essential oils and Reflexology together.
+A treatment consists of a full reflexology treatment, but with an extended aromatherapy massage to the feet and lower legs, hands and arms at the start and end of a treatment.
 To enhance the benefit of the treatment you will have a blend of oils chosen just for you.
 It an extremely relaxing and nurturing experience.

 Call Rob now on 07738938342 to make an appointment

 Essential oils are miracles of nature, found in the hairs, ducts and glands of plants.
 They are a mixture of organic compounds that have remarkable properties that benefit human health and vitality.
 Some of the recognised properties are:

 * Stimulatory for body energy

 * Wound healing